santiagopampillo/github-bucket/README.md

 ### S3 ###

-Create a new public bucket (or choose a existing empty bucket).
+Create a new public bucket? (or choose a existing empty bucket).
 That's it!
 ```JSON
                     {
                         "Version": "2012-10-17",